 Services that are covered for you What you must pay when you get these services For drugs that may be covered by the plan's Part D benefit: If these drugs are unrelated to your terminal hospice condition you pay cost sharing.
 If they are related to your terminal hospice condition, then you pay Original Medicare cost sharing.
 Drugs are never covered by both hospice and our plan at the same time.
 For more information, please see Chapter 5, Section 9.4 (What if you're in Medicare-certified hospice).
 Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
-Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. \$0 copayment for Medicare-covered one-time only hospice consultation services.
-Immunizations Covered Medicare Part B services include: Pneumonia vaccines Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D There is no coinsurance, copayment, or deductible for the Medicare-covered pneumonia, flu/influenza, Hepatitis B, and COVID-19 vaccines. prescription drug benefit.
+Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit. \$0 copayment for Medicare-covered one-time only hospice consultation services. immunizations There is no coinsurance, copayment, or deductible for the Covered Medicare Part B services include: Medicare-covered pneumonia, Pneumonia vaccines flu/influenza, Hepatitis B, and COVID-19 vaccines. • Flu/influenza shots (or vaccines), once each flu/influenza season in the fall and winter, with additional flu/influenza shots (or vaccines) if medically necessary • Hepatitis B vaccines if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccines • Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover most other adult vaccines under our Part D prescription drug benefit.
 Refer to Chapter 6, Section 7 for additional information.
+Inpatient hospital care \$150 copayment each day (days Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
+The day before you are discharged is your last inpatient day.
+1 - 5) for each Medicare-covered inpatient hospital stay.Copayment is charged starting on the day you are admitted.You do not pay a copayment for the day you are discharged.